a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select a file named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
 File > Rename..., and specify a new name.
 Click OK.
 Verify that the name reverts to heuristic mixed-case.
 Close the containing window and re-open it.
 Verify that the heuristic mixed-case name remains.
 * Launch DeskTop.
 Select a volume named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
 File > Rename..., and specify a new name.
 Click OK.
 Verify that the name reverts to heuristic mixed-case.
 Restart DeskTop.
 Verify that the heuristic mixed-case name remains.

+* Launch DeskTop.
+Select a file named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
+Drag it to another volume to copy it.
+Verify that the copied file retains the same mixed case name.
+* Launch DeskTop.
+Select a file named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
+Drag it to another folder on the same volume to move it.
+Verify that the moved file retains the same mixed case name.
+* Launch DeskTop.
+Select a file named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
+Hold Solid-Apple and drag it to another volume to move it.
+Verify that the moved file retains the same mixed case name.
+* Launch DeskTop.
+Select a file named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
+Hold Solid-Apple and drag it to another folder on the same volume to copy it.
+Verify that the copied file retains the same mixed case name.

 * File > Get Info a non-folder file.
 Verify that the size shows as "_size_K".
 * File > Get Info a folder containing 0 files.
 Verify that the size shows as "_size_K for 1 item".
 * File > Get Info a folder containing 1 files.
 Verify that the size shows as "_size_K for 2 items".